-I have a British Airways Household account which links my parents, my husband and my son all into one Household account.
+I have a British Airways Household account that links my parents, my husband, and my son all into one Household account.
 This makes it easy for me to book flights for any family member within my account, with Avios or cash.
 It also means that my son can collect Avios when flying, which can be used to spend on future flights.
 This is the only way children under the age of 18 can collect Avios and tier points.

-A Household account is free to create, and means you can pool your Avios with up to six people who live with you, letting you make full use of the collective balance.
+A Household account is free to create and means you can pool your Avios with up to six people who live with you, letting you make full use of the collective balance.

 How To Create a British Airways Household Account

-In order to set up a British Airways Household account, ALL family members within the account must have the same Household address.
+In order to set up a British Airways Household account, all family members within the account must have the same Household address.
 If you do have the same Household address, all you need is your British Airways Executive Club number and you can add them in on this page of your British Airways Executive Club account (once you are logged in).

 You then need to decide who will be the Head of the Household.
 This person must already be a Member of the Executive Club and will need to complete the application.
-As Head of the Household Account they will receive all communications about the account and will be the only person who can add or remove Members or change the home address.
+As Head of the Household Account, they will receive all communications about the account and will be the only person who can add or remove Members or change the home address.